These Banana Muffins with Almond Flour are the perfect afternoon snack. Moist, tender, and packed with banana flavor. Plus, they’re gluten-free!

 Other Almond Flour Baking Recipes

 I love baking with almond flour, and have compiled a round-up of my favorite Almond Flour Dessert Recipes if you're interested in finding more.
+You might also want to check out my Top Gluten Free Muffin Recipes post.
 Here are a few more favorites:

 I also love to combine almond flour and regular flour in my baked goods—regular flour adds structure, and almond flour adds nutrients and that fantastic texture.
 Here are a few recipes that combine the two: